 In terms of weight, which is a rather important characteristic of this product, the average weight of an adult’s size is approximately 8 ounces, and a kid’s size is slightly less at 5 ounces.

 For obvious reasons the lighter the product the better; a lesser load to bear on the shoulders means a more weightless feel to the product, which in turn causes less irritation and improves quality of sleep.

 Best Travel Pillow 2018

-This table below shows you a list of some of the best travel pillows that will give you a value for your money.
+From this table below you will be able to choose the best travel pillow that will give you a value for your money.

 |The J-Pillow||Polyester fiber||7.5 oz / 212 gr||Price|

 |The Trtl travel pillow||Fleece||5 oz / 141 gr||Price|

 |The Cabeau||Memory Foam||13.1 oz / 368 gr||Price|

 |Crafty World||Thermally sensitive memory foam||11.8 oz / 312 gr||Price|

 |Daydreamer’s||Inflatable||8.8 oz / 226 gr||Price|